 Consultants.
 The assessment was conducted to determine if any jurisdictional wetlands were within the undeveloped portions of the site.
 Two wetlands totaling 0.73 acres and one constructed waterway (ditch) were identified in the study area.
-The City submitted the wetland delineation report to the Oregon Department of State Lands (DSL) in 2020.
-The DSL determined that the wetlands and waterway were exempt and not subject to state Removal-Fill requirements (see Appendix E).
+The City submitted the wetland delineation report to the State in 2020.
+The state determined that the wetlands and waterway were exempt and not subject to state Removal-Fill requirements (see Appendix E).
 The U.S. Army Corps of Engineers also regulates wetlands but does not review wetland delineations unless accompanied by a Section 404 permit application.

-Figure 7: Bird's-eye viewing west towards Park Ave
+Figure 6: Bird's-eye viewing west towards Park Ave

-Figure 8: Stormwater facilities
+Figure 7: Stormwater facilities

-Figure 9: Existing conifer trees
+Figure 8: Existing conifer trees